ljjsimon/logcat/README.md

 You can use it by open a broswer and typeing 127.0.0.1:8080.

 ##Performance
-PHP version：7
+PHP version：5.5
-CPU：2.4GHz
+CPU：2.7GHz I5
 log files：22 files, 2.56G totally
-making index costs.131sec
+making index costs 283sec
-one full search costs：5.587sec
+one full search costs：3sec
-( excluding compiling time, please use opcache )
+( excluding compiling time, full search costs 16sec in branch sapi, PHP7 is much faster )

 ##Debug
 If the logformat is wrong, it will write wrong lines in data/error.log.